dcdpr/did-btcr2/chapters/CRUD-Operations.md

   the DID core v1.1 specification.
 * targetVersionId: The versionId of the DID document after the patch has been applied.
 The patch must be applied to the DID document with a versionId that is one less than the targetVersionId.
-If the contemporary document is equal to or less than the targetVersionId, then the ::Unsecured BTCR2 Update:: must be the same as the previously applied ::BTCR2 Update::.
+If the ::Contemporary DID Document:: is equal to or less than the targetVersionId, then the ::Unsecured BTCR2 Update:: must be the same as the previously applied ::BTCR2 Update::.
 If the targetVersionId is greater than one plus the contemporary document’s versionId, then a